avast/retdec-regression-tests-framework/docs/tests_for_arbitrary_tools.rst

 .. note::

-    If you do not explicitly specify a tool, ``decompile.sh`` is used.
+    If you do not explicitly specify a tool, ``decompiler`` is used.
 That is, the following two settings are equivalent:

     .. code-block:: python

         settings1 = TestSettings(
-            tool='decompile.sh',
+            tool='decompiler',
             input='file.exe'
         )